nZEDb/nZEDb/Ubuntu 13.10 INSTALL GUIDE.md

                 sudo nano /etc/php5/apache2/php.ini

-       # Use the following setting if using Apache 2.2 as your webserver:
+       # Use the following settings if using Apache 2.2 as your webserver:

        # Create the site config: